 The AYM Treasurer oversees the AYM bank accounts, investments and properties and ensures that all assets and transactions are properly documented and that AYM fulfils its superannuation and tax obligations.
 The Treasurer receives and disburses bequests, loans and previously designated funds, as authorised by AYM Committees and Yearly Meeting, and ensures sufficient funds are available for expected expenditure.
 Some payments may be delegated to the AYM Secretary.
 The opening or closing of any account requires specific authority from Yearly Meeting or Standing Committee.

-The AYM Treasurer prepares a budget each year for a meeting of the Standing Committee (5.3.8.1), and drafts and arranges the auditing of annual financial accounts for approval at the annual General Meeting of Australia Yearly Meeting, and then forwards them to the Public Officer (5.2.6).
+The AYM Treasurer prepares a budget each year for a meeting of the Standing Committee (5.3.8.1), and drafts, and arranges the auditing of, annual financial accounts for approval at the annual General Meeting of Australia Yearly Meeting, and then forwards them to the Public Officer (5.2.6).

 The AYM Treasurer’s duties do not include any involvement with Quaker Service Australia (5.4.1), which handles its own finances.